electron/electron/docs/api/browser/dialog.md

 # dialog

-The `dialog` module provides functions to show system dialogs, so web applications can get the same user experience with native applications.
+The `dialog` module provides APIs to show native system dialogs, so web applications can get the same user experience with native applications.

 An example of showing a dialog to select multiple files and directories: